 As we continue to prepare for the next electricity transmission price control period (RIIO-T2), from 2021 onwards, enhanced Stakeholder Engagement is a crucial element of developing our business plan, so it’s vital we actively and effectively engage with our stakeholders – from politicians, generation developers and Distribution Network Operators (DNOs), to energy consumers and their representatives, community groups, landowners and environmental agencies – to make sure their needs are reflected in our future plans.

-The User Group recently held its fourth session, and we had a team on hand to film short interviews with Tracey, alongside Niall Stuart and Geoff Aitkenhead, to gather their initial thoughts on RIIO-T2 and how the User Group will play a role in our development.
+At the User Group meeting in October 2018 we had a team on hand to film short interviews with Tracey, alongside Niall Stuart and Geoff Aitkenhead, to gather their initial thoughts on RIIO-T2 and how the User Group will play a role in our development.

 I hope this blog and video will give you more of an insight into what we’re doing behind the scenes as we continue to develop our business plan for the future.
 If you have any feedback for the RIIO-T2 team or would like to know more about how you can get involved, please email email@example.com